StationFallTeam/Station-fall/README.md

 We follow Test-Driven Development principles to collect evidence of the system's value Running Test Cases

-To run the automated test suite for the camera and background modules, navigate to the src directory and use unittest discovery:
+To run the automated test suite for the camera and background modules, navigate to the src directory and use unittest discover:

 ### Navigate to source directory